 Duties and Responsibilities

-Attorney General Holli Wells is the legal counsel for the Osage Nation and is charged by the Office of the Attorney General Act, 15 ONC § 3-101 et seq., to:
+Clinton N. Patterson was appointed Osage Nation Attorney General on October 1, 2019.
+The Osage Nation Attorney General is charged by the Office of the Attorney General Act, 15 ONC § 3-101 et seq., to:

-- Defend and enforce the laws and Constitution of the Osage Nation
+- Defend and enforce the provisions of the Constitution and all other laws of the Osage Nation;